mwcraig/ccd-as-book/_build/03-04-Make-a-choice-about-next-steps-for-darks.md

 ### 1. Do you need to subtract overscan?

-If you decide to subtract from *any* of the images used in your data reduction then you must subtract overscan from *all* of the images.
+If you decide to subtract the overscan from *any* of the images used in your data reduction then you must subtract overscan from *all* of the images.
 This includes the darks, and is independent of whether you intend to scale the dark frames to other exposure times.

 Use [`ccdproc.subtract_overscan`](https://ccdproc.readthedocs.io/en/latest/ccdproc/reduction_toolbox.html#overscan-subtraction) to remove the overscan.
 See the notebook XX for a discussion of overscan, and see YY for a worked example in which overscan is subtracted.